3 Things To Do After You Get a Speeding Ticket in North Carolina

 Not all speeding tickets are created equal.
 For example, if you were caught speeding in a school zone or work zone in North Carolina, you’ll probably face an insurance increase.
 A ticket that clocks you at 30 miles over the speed limit will be more expensive than one in which you were only 10 over.
 Some speeding tickets will involve a court appearance, while others can be helped with a few nights in traffic school.
 It’s important to know what you’re up against before you decide what to do.

-2. Contact Mulligan Epstein.
+2. Contact Mulligan Attorneys,.

 If all those above options made your head spin, don’t worry.
 You’re not alone.
 The law can be confusing and difficult to navigate.
-Luckily, Mulligan Epstein offers free consultations for traffic tickets for anyone in need of legal assistance.
+Luckily, Mulligan Attorneys, offers free consultations for traffic tickets for anyone in need of legal assistance.
 Our experienced attorneys can help you navigate the legal process and reach the best possible outcome for your individual case.

 3. Check your records and accounts.